bhuwanpaudel/microservice_complexity_analysis/README.md

 A Python script to collect weekly or monthly architectural complexity indicators from a microservice.
 - Number of declared dependencies
 - Number of exposed API endpoints
-- Number of unique cross-service calls
+- Number of unique inter-service communications

 Each snapshot is written to CSV with the full lists of endpoints, calls, and declared dependencies.